 Crowing at Sunrise

-What they found was that roosters actually have a mean internal circadian rhythm clock of 23.8 hours and would start to crow at the appointed time.
+They found that roosters actually have a mean internal circadian rhythm clock of 23.8 hours and start to crow at the appointed time.
 This helps to explain why roosters start to crow slightly before sunrise.

-The rooster does also crow in response to the daylight and humans tend to notice this particular time of crowing because we too are just starting to emerge from deep sleep.
+The rooster does also crows in response to the daylight, and humans tend to notice this particular time of crowing because we, too, are just starting to emerge from a deep sleep.